 - what is the decisive factor when making a purchase decision (price, quality, brand, advertising, recommendations of friends);

 - how well the consumer is familiar with your product;

 - how much they are willing to spend on the purchase of your product;

-- what scare them in connection with the acquisition of your product.
+- what scares them in connection with the acquisition of your product.

 ICP clear representation helps to find a common language with them, turn to new customers, save and motivate returning regular customers.

 Attract and hold customers' attention.
-It's not difficult to get the audience's attention, but to keep it is another B2B challenge.
+It's not difficult to get the audience's attention, but keeping it is another B2B challenge.

 A value proposition is what makes the client learn more about your offer, motivates you to stay on the site.
 A value proposition provides a clear understanding of the user about the benefits that they will receive if they become a client.